Nicolae Văcăroiu

-Nicolae Văcăroiu ([nikoˈla.e vəkəˈroju]; born on 5 December 1943 in Cetatea Albă, now Bilhorod-Dnistrovskyi in Ukraine) is a Romanian politician, member of the Social Democratic Party (PSD), who served as Prime Minister between 1992 and 1996.
-Before the 1989 Revolution he worked at the Committee for State Planning, together with Theodor Stolojan.
+Nicolae Văcăroiu ([nikoˈla.e vəkəˈroju]; born 5 December 1943) is a Romanian politician, member of the Social Democratic Party (PSD), who served as Prime Minister between 1992 and 1996.
+Before the 1989 Revolution, he worked at the Committee for State Planning, together with Theodor Stolojan.
 He was the President of the Senate of Romania for almost eight years, during two legislatures (2000–2004 and 2004–2008).

 Political activity

 On November 20, 1992, he was appointed to the role of Prime Minister of Romania.
-Internally, his prime ministerial mandate began with some limited economic reforms in the areas of fiscal, budgetary, monetary and industrial prices, which made possible the resumption of Romania's economic growth since 1993.
-Between 1993 and 1996, GDP grew by 17.5%, after a contraction of 24.5% in 1990-1992 immediately after the fall of the communist regime.
-After a fall in industrial production, between 1990 and 1992, 49% saw an increase of 22% in the 1993-1996 period.
+His prime ministerial mandate began with some limited economic reforms in the areas of fiscal, budgetary, monetary, and industrial prices, which made possible the resumption of Romania's economic growth starting in 1993.
+Between 1993 and 1996, the GDP grew by 17.5%, after a contraction of 24.5% in 1990-1992 immediately after the fall of the communist regime.
+After a drop in industrial production of 49% between 1990 and 1992, there was an increase of 22% in the 1993-1996 period.
 However, this growth was not sustainable, with many enterprises remaining under the weak management of the state, and produced much in stock just to report rising production figures.
 At the same time, foreign investment was almost non-existent, as the government opposed any significant privatization in industry, although at that time many enterprises could still be sold at reasonable prices.
 These delays caused Romania to enter into recession at the end of Văcăroiu's tenure as well as Bulgaria.
-Instead, Văcăroiu opted for an inefficient privatization method - the distribution of some enterprises to the general population, with the option of subscribing to some state-owned companies, but without providing any real and relevant information on the economic situation of those enterprises.
-At the end of his term, the situation of most state-owned enterprises was disastrous, even in Bancorex (a foreign trade bank with a prospect of success), which made Romania close to its inability to pay debts.
+Instead, Văcăroiu opted for an inefficient privatization method: the distribution of some enterprises to the general population, with the option of subscribing to some state-owned companies, but without providing any real and relevant information on the economic situation of those enterprises.
+At the end of his term, the situation of most state-owned enterprises was disastrous, even in Bancorex (a foreign trade bank with a prospect of success), which made Romania close to unable to pay its debts.